Hate the after-effects of overindulging? Make savvy choices and you’ll never suffer again...

 And although we know the perpetual popping of Prosecco corks is never going to be ‘good’ for us, it probably won’t stop the majority of us from overindulging.

-Luckily, there are insider tricks when it comes to selecting your wine, which can be kinder on your body.
+Luckily, there are insider tricks when it comes to selecting your the best wine for no hangover and one which can be kinder on your body.

 “A lighter white like Pinot Grigio would be better in terms of lessening any after-affects, than a heavy